cescoffier/quarkus-llm-workshop/docs/content/workshop/01-slot1.md

 60s is generally a good value.
 However, feel free to adapt.

+???+ tip
+    If you want to visualise the request that is sent to the model and its response, you cam increase the log level by adding the following properties to the `src/main/resources/application.properties` file:

+    ```properties
+    quarkus.langchain4j.openai.log-requests=true
+    quarkus.langchain4j.openai.log-responses=true
+    ```

 The last three properties configure the access to the Azure OpenAI service.

 ???+ info "Using plain OpenAI"